 But what actually happens during this process?
 What does the underwriter look for?
 And what can you do, as a borrower, to help ensure that everything stays on track?
 Here's an in-depth look at the mortgage underwriting process.

-Before we go any further, let's start with a basic definition:
+Before we go any further, let's start with a basic definition.

 The Source of Underwriting Guidelines

-Most mortgages today are based on guidelines that come from the FHA, Fannie Mae or Freddie Mac.
-The FHA (Federal Housing Administration, part of HUD) insures loans made by direct lenders such as Wells Fargo and Citi.
+Most mortgages today are based on guidelines that come from the FHA, the VA, Fannie Mae or Freddie Mac.
+The FHA (Federal Housing Administration, part of HUD) insures home loans made by direct lenders such as Wells Fargo and Citi.
+Similarly, the Department of Veterans Affairs (VA) guarantees loans made by mortgage lenders.
 Fannie and Freddie actually purchase loans made by lenders.